LewisCM14/allotment/docs/docs/client_side.md

 !!! example "Observer & Provider Pattern"

-    As user authentication is the only required global state ContextAPI is to be used in order to setup a auth provider.
-React Query can then observe this provider in order to update application state.
+    As user authentication is the only required global state the ContextAPI used in order to setup a auth provider.
+React Query then observes this provider in order to update application state.

 ---